200 South Hamilton Road

 Shippitka was born in Euclid, Ohio, and earned his bachelor's degree in

-psychology from Cleveland State University.
-He brings 26 years of law
+from Cleveland State University.
+He brings 26 years of law enforcement

-enforcement experience, including service with the Independence and
+experience, including service with the Independence and Chandler Police

-Chandler Police Departments, and 13 years with the Gahanna Division of
+Departments, and 13 years with the Gahanna Division of Police.
+His tenure

-Police.
-His tenure includes roles as a Field Training Officer, member of the
+includes roles as a Field Training Officer, member of the Officer Fitness

-Officer Fitness Team, and 11 years as a Narcotics Detective.
-Director
+Team, and 11 years as a Narcotics Detective.
+Director Becker noted the

-Becker noted the significance of Sergeant Shippitka's decision to pursue a
+significance of Sergeant Shippitka's decision to pursue a supervisory role at

-supervisory role at this point in his career and expressed confidence in his
+this point in his career and expressed confidence in his leadership.
+Family

-leadership.
-Family members present included Sergeant Shippitka’s wife,
+members present included Sergeant Shippitka’s wife, daughters, sister, and

 Sergeant Shippitka offered brief remarks, thanking his law enforcement